Roma Æterna series

 SUBJECT

-The Roman Empire was founded, organized, and governed by Augustus according to guiding principles that were later adopted by his imperial successors, with only limited variations that gradually became possible and advantageous over time.
-As a result, throughout the High Empire period, Rome’s major strategic decisions maintained a substantial continuity over long time, leading various modern historians and political scientists to discern the outlines of a “grand strategy.”
-However, since such analyses have focused exclusively on the legions’ role in defending the terrestrial frontiers, it has proven conceptually useful to complement those studies with a thorough examination of the maritime theater—strategically indispensable yet hitherto overlooked.
+The Roman Empire was organized and governed by Augustus according to principles that were largely followed by subsequent emperors, with only limited adjustments that gradually became possible and advantageous over time.
+As a result, Rome’s major strategic choices maintained a substantial continuity throughout the early Imperial period.
+For this reason, many modern scholars have identified in them the outlines of a Roman “grand strategy.”
+Since most of these studies have focused almost exclusively on the defense of land frontiers, it has proved conceptually useful to complement them with an analysis that pays due attention to the maritime sphere, which was strategically essential yet so far largely neglected.

 INDEX